SpencerJobe/ThreadJS/README.md

 # ThreadJS
-A simple way to thread complex loops and async processing
+### A simple way to write threaded loops and async processing